annikc/MitoMotil/README.md

 To visualize the spike trains generated, use the function `plot_spike_trains` specified in `plotting.py`.

-An example raster plot with multiple spike frequencies (each block = 1500s):
+An example raster plot with multiple spike frequencies (by default each block = 1500s):

 ![image](./data/SpikeRasters/example_spike_train.png)